drforbin/decwar/utexas/readme.md

     ./dec10blinken simh/boot-from-disk.ini

-have the line 'do utexas.do' uncommented in the ini file to install/reinstall utexas. simh 'expect' usage is not yet top-notch and there are some hacky workarounds. if the script pauses/hangs, hit return and it should continue onward. it should finish by copying the decwar exe, assigning the gam: device, and leave you logged in as oper. leave that as is and open other terminals.
+have the line 'do utexas.do' uncommented in the ini file to install/reinstall utexas. simh 'expect' usage is not yet top-notch and there are some hacky workarounds. it should finish by setting permissions on decwar exe so its playable by all and assigning the gam: device.

 ### step5 telnet in